 In 1705, the English astronomer Edmond Halley applied the new theory of gravity developed by his friend Isaac Newton to determine the orbits of comets from observations of their positions in the sky.
-He reported that the orbits of the bright comets that had appeared in 1531, 1607, and the effect on the comet's orbit by the gravity of Jupiter and Saturn.
+He reported that the orbits of the bright comets that had appeared in 1531, 1607, and to limit - to keep within a certain area, size, amount, 1682 were about the same.
+He was troubled, though, that the intervals between number, limits.
+Synonyms: to restrict, to confine appearances were not quite equal. scientist resolved this difficulty by analyzing the effect on the comet's orbit by the gravity of Jupiter and Saturn.
 Halley said that we were possibly observing a single comet orbiting the sun.
 He predicted that it would return in 1758.
 The reappearance of this comet on Christmas night of that year, 16 years after Halley's death was the proof of Halley's hypothesis; the comet has since been known as Halley's comet.
 It seems probable that the bright comets reported every 74 to 79 years since 240 B.C. were earlier appearances.
 The comet will be back in the inner solar system in 2061, but only in May 2134 will we have a spectacular view from the Earth's surface, though we may not be limited to the Earth's surface by that time.
+[5]